Overview

 There are various ways to assess discussion board activity.
 It is important to understand what role your discussion board plays within the overall development of your course.
 Is it a significant element or a supplementary activity?
 This will help determine the point value for the discussions.
 For an online course; discussion may be a significant part of your course; in a face-to-face course it may have less weight.
 Some of this will depend on how critical discussion is to your overall teaching strategy—which in turn will determine how much time students should be spending in the discussions.
 Here are some techniques for assessing discussion board activity.

-An analytic rubric allows an instructor to set grading criteria across various levels of achievement in a visible way.
+A rubric allows an instructor to set grading criteria across various levels of achievement in a visible way.
 This gives you the opportunity to be quite detailed about what you expect from your students.
+We know developing rubrics is challenging, but if you’re using AI in Harmonize, it doesn’t have to be like this anymore…and the best, more objective grading!

 Holistic Rubric